tthorntone/AdNauseam-Wiki/My answer to web store reviews where appropriate.md

 ***

+#### Philip Jordan (Chrome store, 9 December 2014)

+> This extension is overkill, it seems to do more harm than good.
+It is over zealous for what is should do.
+Had to remove it as it was causing more harm than good to my surfing experience.
+Going back to ABP or just may remove them all together.
+[2-star rating]

+µBlock parses and enforces the same filter syntax as Adblock Plus.
+So just un-select whatever filter lists which you think is not needed.
+You can keep only _EasyList_ if you wish (i.e. Adblock Plus' default), this way µBlock will use even less CPU and memory resource.

+Some users prefer blocking more than µBlock's default selection of filter lists, some users prefer blocking less than µBlock's default selection of filter lists. _The only thing left to do for these users is to select/un-select whatever filter lists they want._

+***

 #### Robert Utner (Chrome store, 4 December 2014)

 > Seiten laden schneller als mit ABP, aber unzuverlässiger und Chrome frisst mehr CPU im leerlauf.
 [2-star rating]